-SEER is an authoratitive source of information on cancer incidence and survival in the United States.
-SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 28 percent of the U.S. population.
+SEER is an authoritative source of information on cancer incidence and survival in the United States.
+SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 30 percent of the U.S. population.

-RAEB-1: 5-9% blasts in bone marrow, < 5% blasts in blood RAEB-2: 10-19% blasts in bone marrow (note if 5-19% blasts in blood and < 10% blasts in marrow, should be RAEB-2 OR RAEB with Auer rods). aka RAEB-T (RAEB in transformation which has ICD-O-3 code of 9984/3)
+RAEB-1 (Type 1) and RAEB-2 (Type 2) are defined based on the number of blasts: 1.
+RAEB-1: 5-9% blasts in bone marrow, < 5% blasts in blood 2.
+RAEB-2: 10-19% blasts in bone marrow (note if 5-19% blasts in blood and < 10% blasts in marrow, should be RAEB-2 OR RAEB with Auer rods). aka RAEB-T (RAEB in transformation which has ICD-O-3 code of 9984/3)

-MDS is a group name for a number of specific diseases.
-As the MDS progresses, it may manifest as several subtypes.
-This is a part of the disease process.
-Abstracting each of the subtypes would result in over-counting these diseases.
-Code the first subtype that is diagnosed.
-Do not change the histology code or create a new abstract for any subsequent specific MDS subtypes.
+For MDS diseases (9980, 9982, 9983, 9985, 9986, 9989, 9991, 9992), abstracting each of the subtypes would result in over-counting of the diseases.
+1. Code only the first subtype that is diagnosed.
+2. Do not change the histologycode or create a new abstract for any subsequent specific MDS subtypes

 Code 9984/3 in ICD-O-3 is for: RAEB-T (Refractory anemia with excess blast in transformation).
 This code became obsolete effective 1/1/2010.
 Any cases noted to be RAEB-T for diagnosis dates 1/1/2010 and forward should be coded to 9983/3.